 WHO WE ARE

-We are Berkeley Unified School District parents advocating to open our schools for live, in-person instruction.
+We are Berkeley Unified School District parents advocating to open our public schools for in-person instruction #5fulldays.
 Our diverse group is united around the importance of in-person education for our children and the broader community.

 DISTANCE LEARNING IS FAILING US